swisnieski85/slop-sniffer/README.md

 ## Status

 **Beta Release**
-This is version `1.0` - a working Chrome extension ready for testing.
-The detection algorithm uses one primary heuristic, with plans to add up to seven more detection patterns in future releases.
-Because the extension is still in developed, it is not a packed extension available through the Google chrome Web Store.
+This is version `1.1` - a working Chrome extension ready for testing.
+The detection algorithm uses one primary heuristic, with plans to add up to eight more detection patterns in future releases.
+Because the extension is still in development, it is not a packed extension available through the Google chrome Web Store.
 It must be downloaded and then loaded as an unpacked extension (steps on doing this are included below).

 ## Features

 - **Regex-Based Detection**: Quickly identifies posts containing classic signs of AI authorship (e.g., a contrast-framed sentence containing an em-dash: "it's not just stunning—it's brave")
-- **Clean Interface**: Covers suspected AI posts with a gold-bordered overlay
+- **Clean Interface**: Covers suspected AI posts with a gold-bordered overlay indicating the reason the content was identified as AI-generated
 - **User Control**: "Show me the slop, anyway!" button to reveal content when desired
 - **Feedback System**: Optional feedback buttons to help improve detection accuracy when
 - **Performance Optimized**: Debounced processing that won't slow down LinkedIn